NimbleNitesh/columnar_logger-main/README.md

 ## Limitations
 I haven't tested the code for large files of range *4 GB to 48 GB*.
 But I believe we need to augment the code a little more for them.
 For example we would need to read the code in batches of size of around **1 GB**.
 Directly loading a huge file into the memory will most probably trigger the OS to kill the program.

+## Updates
+To address high memory usage, I'm handling the data in chunks.
+The typical method is to process data in fixed-size chunks, but this can lead to issues.
+For instance, if we process a 1 GB chunk and the last line isn't complete, it could corrupt the JSON data that needs processing.
+Therefore, I've adopted an approach of processing chunks based on the number of lines.
+I've introduced a variable called `LIMIT` to control the number of lines processed in each iteration.
+As soon as the number of lines reach limit I perform the file write/append operation.